 Some collars are clearly optimized for maximum security, even if that means slower plate changes or mandatory two-hand use.
 Others prioritize speed and convenience, sometimes at the expense of absolute clamp force.
 Neither approach is inherently right or wrong; it just depends on how you train and how often you’re adjusting weight.

-This section is less about declaring winners and losers, and more about identifying which collars feel effortless to live with, versus which ones demand a little more intention every time you use them.
+This section is less about declaring winners and losers, and more about identifying which collars feel effortless to live with, versus which ones demand more intention every time you use them.

 Lock-Jaw HEX Review